 The required Python modules can be installed either from your OS package

 manager, or from the Python Package Index (PyPI) using the regular

 method described below.
 The packages can also be installed from PyPI in a

-separate step, using the pip tool and the provided requirements files:
+separate step, using the pip tool and the provided requirements and constraints

 However, some of the required modules are C extensions that will require the